[This is an excerpt from the Dance of the Possible: the mostly honest, completely irreverent guide to creativity]

 Scientist and creativity expert Mihaly Csikszentmihalyi, known for his definitive work on Flow, refers to the time where we allow our subconscious to work as Incubation.
 This is time away from the work itself where our subconscious minds are free to work on our behalf and deliver ideas back to our conscious minds.
 It’s a necessary part of the creative process, and it can only happen after we’ve thought enough about a problem to exhaust our more rational explorations and choose to put the challenge aside for a time.

 Today we have fewer places in our lives where we are not bombarded by incoming information.
 For some people it’s yoga, going for a run, or going for a walk that quiets the conscious mind down enough for the sub-conscious to speak up.
 For other people it’s driving in the car.
 Everyone’s psychology is different and will relax in different environments, or at different times.
 The start of being serious about your own creativity is paying attention to when and where you feel creative.

 But part of the mythology around ideas and showers is somehow a truly great idea will, on its own, make you rich and change the world, a fantasy I can promise has never happened.
 Ideas are easy to find once you understand the basics of how they work (See ideas are made of other ideas).
 But it’s always what you do with your ideas after you get them that matters.
-And perhaps this Aquanote thing, which lets you leave the shower with the idea in your hand, isn’t such a silly idea after all.
+And perhaps this Aquanote gimmick, which lets you leave the shower with the idea in your hand, isn’t such a silly idea after all.